jazoza/architecturality/03_text_analysis.md

 #### Hashtags

 The list of unique hashtags was obtained from the same collection of tweets used above.
 In a total of 18473 tweets, there are 12785 hashtags, less than a quarter of them unique - 3607 words.
-These words are stored in a file,
+These words are stored in a file (which file)

 ## STREAMING